surfstudio/SurfGen/Usage/Flutter/README.md

 2. Script reads all files in directory (by first arg)
 3. Script extract `filename.ext` from filepathes in the directory
 4. Script create new umbrella (by second arg)
-1. Script removes file by Umbrella path (by second arg)
+5. Script removes file by Umbrella path (by second arg)
-2. Script reads all files in directory (by first arg)
+6. Script reads all files in directory (by first arg)
-3. Script extracts `filename.ext` from filepathes in the directory
+7. Script extracts `filename.ext` from filepathes in the directory
+8. Script exclude all files with patter `filename.g.dart`
-4. Script creates new umbrella (by second arg)
+9. Script creates new umbrella (by second arg)
-5. Script writes each `filename.ext` with template `export 'filename.ext';` to umbrella
+10. Script writes each `filename.ext` with template `export 'filename.ext';` to umbrella

 For example lets assume that we have